A Topic Coverage Approach to Evaluation of Topic Models: Measures of Topic Coverage

 In order to ensure the quality and consistency of annotations, the annotation was conducted according to the methodology of content analysis \citinl{Krippendorff2012} -- precise instructions were provided, the annotators had the knowledge required to interpret the texts and the topics, and were trained until the measure of mutual agreement reached a satisfactory level.
-News topic pairs were annotated by the authors that performed topic discovery and analysis \citinl{Korencic2015} on the corpus from which the news reference topics were derived, and by students of English studies acquainted with the topics of US politics.
-Pairs of biological topics were labeled by a biological scientst and students of senior years of biology.

-Precise labeling instructions were formed, containing the previous definition of topic equality, examples of topic pairs, and clarifications of the labeling process.
-Annotators proceeded to annotate the previously described dataset of topic pairs containing both model and reference topics.
-Each topic was represented as a list of $15$ top-ranked topic words and $15$ top-ranked topic documents.
-Documents were represented as informative summaries -- titles of news articles and initial fragments of original text in case of biological texts.
-The annotators also had access to full text of the documents.